-Access to job opportunities – part-time, vacation, placement & graduate jobs
+Access job opportunities – part-time, vacation, placement & graduate jobs

-MyCareerHub features a job vacancy database offering hundreds of opportunities that local, national and international employers are currently advertising to BU students.
-We also subscribe to GoinGlobal, advertising job vacancies all over the world.
-Sign up so you never miss out on any new opportunities that become available!
-Visit the Jobs section in MyCareerHub.
+MyCareerHub features a job vacancy database offering hundreds of opportunities that local, national and international employers are currently advertising to BU students, including part time, placement, internship and graduate roles.
+You can also find job vacancies by your degree and we also subscribe to GoinGlobal, advertising job vacancies all over the world.
+In addition to this you can also access more job hunting tips via MyCareerHub.

 Meet local and national employers on campus

-To ensure you have every opportunity to meet employers on campus and secure possible work opportunities with them, we continuously develop our links with both local and national employers, running recruitment fairs and employer presentations on campus throughout the academic year.
-Including the annual BU Annual Careers Fair (October), Part-time Jobs Fairs (February & October) and the Annual Nursing Fair (January) among others.
+To ensure you have every opportunity to meet employers on campus and secure possible work opportunities with them, we continuously develop our links with both local and national employers by running recruitment fairs and employer presentations throughout the academic year.
+Including the Part-time Jobs Fair (October), the BU Annual Careers Fair (October), the Health and Social Sciences Careers Fair (November) and the Spring Recruitment Fair (March).

-To view all of the employer events we are running or promoting (on and off campus) visit MyCareerHub.
+To view all of the employer events we are running on campus visit MyCareerHub.

 - Working abroad